-Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan which names the school and who are eligible for admission to this academically selective school will be admitted.
+Before the application of oversubscription criteria, children with an Education, Health and Care Plan which names the school and who are eligible for admission to this academically selective school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.